 City Selects Dynegy Energy Services to Provide Participating Residents with 100 Percent Renewable Energy

 The City of Evanston has partnered with Dynegy Energy for its electricity aggregation program, providing participating residents and small businesses with 100 percent renewable energy.
 The Evanston City Council approved a three-year contract with Dynegy on June 12, 2017.
-The City secured an electricity supply price of 7.132 cents per kilowatt-hour (kWh) for the duration of the agreement, August 2017 through July 2020.
+The City secured an electricity supply price of $0.07132 per kilowatt-hour (kWh) for the duration of the agreement, August 2017 through July 2020.
 More information on the program with Dynegy Energy will be available once the final agreement has been signed, prior to August 1, 2017.
-General information about Dynegy Energy can be found by visiting the Dynegy website.
+General information about the Dynegy Energy service can be found by visiting the Dynegy website or by calling Dynegy Customer Care at 844-351-7691 .

 Current Electricity Aggregation Contract with Homefield Energy Ends July 31, 2017